Does Weight Matter in a Fight? | Explained

 Does Weight Matter in a Fight?

-Due to this, there's a fine line that fighters try to experiment around in order to give them the maximum size advantage that can still allow them to keep their cardio up to par.
+Due to this, there's a fine line that fighters try to experiment around to give them the maximum size advantage that can still allow them to keep their cardio up to par.

 UFC Fighters Gaining a Size Advantage in Their Careers